grischaerbe/statamic-enhanced-graphql/README.md

 This addon provides additional GraphQL queries for Statamic Pro.

-- Transforms each collection and global set to individual GraphQL queries.
+- Transforms each collection, global set and taxonomy to individual GraphQL queries.
 - Transform single entries to GraphQL queries.
 - No [GraphQL Interfaces](https://graphql.org/learn/schema/#interfaces).
 - Supports Pagination, Filtering & Sorting.

 ## Why

-I use Statamic exclusively in Headless mode and make use of its GraphQL API.
+I'm using Statamic exclusively in Headless mode and make use of its GraphQL API.
 For end-to-end type-safety I'm writing frontends in TypeScript.
-Statamics default GraphQL implementation provides one query to query for all types of collections and another one to fetch individual entries using [GraphQL Interfaces](https://graphql.org/learn/schema/#interfaces), meaning you need to implement a lot of type guards to make use of the GraphQL types in the frontend, adding boilerplate, query properties and susceptibility to error.
+By default, Statamics default GraphQL implementation provides one query to query for all types of entries using [GraphQL Interfaces](https://graphql.org/learn/schema/#interfaces), which means you need to implement a lot of type guards to make use of the GraphQL types in the frontend, which adds boilerplate, query properties and susceptibility to error.

 This addon aims to provide individual queries for each collection and global set to keep the amount of type guards at a minimum.

 Querying for the content of an entry with the slug 'home' in a collection with the handle 'pages' would look like this with Statamics default GraphQL implementation:

 ```graphql
 query QueryHome {